-Basic net income (loss) per share is computed by dividing the net income (loss) by the weighted average number of common shares outstanding for the period.
-Diluted net income (loss) per share is computed by dividing the diluted net income (loss) by the weighted average number of common shares, including potential dilutive common shares assuming the dilutive effect as determined using the treasury stock method.
+Basic net income (loss) per share is computed by dividing the net income (loss) by the weighted average number of common shares outstanding for the period, including the pre-funded warrants given their nominal exercise price.
+Diluted net income (loss) per share is computed by dividing the diluted net income (loss) by the weighted average number of common shares, including the pre-funded warrants and potential dilutive common shares assuming the dilutive effect as determined using the treasury stock method.

 For periods in which the Company has reported net losses, diluted net loss per common share is the same as basic net loss per common share, since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
-The Company reported a net loss for the three months ended March 31, 2022 and 2021.
+The Company reported a net loss for the three and six months ended June 30, 2022 and 2021.